1g4-mirror/pv/doc/pv.1.md

     progress bar will only move when a new line is found, and the value passed to the **-s** option will be interpreted as a line count.

-If this option is used without **-s**, the \"total size\" (in this case, total line count) is calculated by reading through all input files once before transfer starts.
+:   If this option is used without **-s**, the \"total size\" (in this
+    case, total line count) is calculated by reading through all input files once before transfer starts.
 If any inputs are pipes or non-regular files, or are unreadable, the total size will not be calculated.

 **-0, \--null**

 :   Count lines as terminated with a zero byte instead of with a
     newline.
 This option implies \--line-mode.

-**-i SEC, --interval SEC**
+**-i SEC, \--interval SEC**

 :   Wait *SEC* seconds between updates.
 The default is to update every
     second.
 Note that this can be a decimal such as 0.1.